otterlover24/IT5007-proj/README.md

 	- {DONE} Delete ticker from watchlist of user
 	- **Display current price of stocks on watchlist**
 		- {DONE} Get watchlist for user from server to client
-		- Fetch quote from AlphaVantage API
+		- {DONE} Fetch quote from AlphaVantage API
+		- {DONE} Send API results to client at specific time point
+		- Display in table on client end in `watchlist.component.js`
 -  Get quotes as at historical point
 	- Chart up to time point
 - Transactions